 Well, afterwards, post-operative, she had massive improvement in her leg.
 The swelling resolved.
 She was able to return to a lot of her normal activities, activities she hasn’t been doing for the last several years.
 She had dramatic improvement.
 It was basically like taking a hose that was kinked and completely unkinking it.
 Her leg really went back to virtually normal with no medications and completely treated.

 She was excited and ecstatic with this disease treatment and hopefully she’ll be able to spread the word for other people and other physicians to learn about a relatively rare condition that we are able to treat in our Endovascular Surgery Access Center very successfully.”

 If you are experiencing chronic leg pain, leg swelling, or if you have one leg larger than the other, you could be suffering from May-Thurner Syndrome.

-At The Vein & Vascular Institute of Tampa Bay, our vascular surgeons diagnose and treat May-Thurner Syndrome using Intravascular Ultrasound and stenting performed on an outpatient basis.
+At The Vein and Vascular Institute of Tampa Bay, our vascular surgeons diagnose and treat May-Thurner Syndrome using Intravascular Ultrasound and stenting performed on an outpatient basis.

 To schedule a vein consultation with one of our Board Certified Vascular Surgeons, give us a call today at (813) 377-2773.